deepRaj06/deepRaj06/README.md

 # Namastey 🙏
 # 💫About Me :
 Remote Collaborative, team player, and efficient in executing goal-oriented projects.
-Full Stack Web Developer with hands-on experience in group projects as well as individual projects.
+Frontend Developer with hands-on experience in group projects as well as individual projects.